wp-plugins/kt-photogallery/readme.txt

 = Where the heck are my images? =

-For now you have to write a custom post type template for galleries and albums.
+You have to write template files for custom post types and add them to your theme.
+Refere to the Description were you find instructions.

 == Screenshots ==